UppASD/UppASD-tutorial/content/basics/basics.rst

 UppASD can be built and run on desktop and laptop computers, as well as on supercomputers.
 General advice on how to build UppASD can be found in the user manual.
-In this section is provided instructions on how to build and run the program on two different supercomputers
+In this section is provided instructions on how to build and run the program on two different supercomputers, and with two different compiler toolchains.

 UppASD on Dardel
 ----------------